 For example, a diver that regularly dives in lake or quarries and they compare to that, may think the visibility is good.
 Those that regularly dive in deep waters may think that that the visibility is poor.
 We regularly have divers from both spectrums and then can arrive back from the same dive trip and one saying the visibility is good and the other saying it is not good.

-The visibility in and around the Phuket dive sites is forever changing.
-We do not have bad visibility seasons and good visibility seasons.
-For that reason we neither have go or bad visibility, but Changing Visibility.
+Visibility in and around the Phuket dive sites is forever changing.
+In Phuket, we do not have bad visibility seasons and good visibility seasons.
+For that reason we neither have go or bad visibility, but changing visibility.

 Our biggest issue pertaining to visibility here is that we have shallow waters compared to a lot of places in the world.
 If you depart on a boat from the bay in Chalong and head toward Phi Phi (42km away) the waters will not be any deeper than 40m and in most cases about 30 m.

 As with virtually all places in the world, the best time to scuba dive is slack high tide.
 This is because there is minimal water movement.
 With minimal water movement less sediment gets pushed around and the water is clearer.
 Phuket has two high tides a day, one generally at night and one in daylight hours.
 The times are forever changing and are basically controlled by the moon cycle.
-There is more water movement around Full Moon and New Moon and less water movement around ¼ moon and ¾ moons .
+As you may be aware, there is more water movement around Full Moon and New Moon and less water movement around ¼ moon and ¾ moons.

-The greatest influence on visibility here is by upwelling currents.
-These upward pushing currents are virtually unpredictable.
+One of the greatest influence on visibility here is by upwelling currents.
+With upward pushing currents are virtually unpredictable.
 They are caused when certain winds hit each other forcing the bottom water up bringing typically colder rich nutrients from below.
 This is the main cause of visibility changes here and can create changes in visibility quite quickly.

 At dive sites like Phi Phi these changes can occur within a short period of time and often less than an hour.
 A diver can dive at Phi Phi at 10:00am and have 25m visibility and another can dive at 11:00am and it will be 5m.